League-of-Foundry-Developers/bug-reporter/README.md

 # :bug: Bug Reporter

-This module allows users to search for and sometimes create github issues for a module or system within the foundry UI.
+This module allows users to search for and sometimes create github/gitlab issues for a module or system within the foundry UI.

 ## Features
 - Form will display a warning if the user is not up to date first.
-- Any module or system with a compatible `bugs` url in the manifest will display a link to the module's github issues list will be displayed.
+- Any module or system with a compatible `bugs` url in the manifest will display a link to the module's github/gitlab issues list will be displayed.
 - For opted-in modules, a form within Foundry will submit a bug report after first searching that package's issue list for similar matches.

 ![The Bug Submission Form](/form-flow.png)